corsairmarks/combined_silfae_revisited/mod/README.md

 ## Changelog

 * 1.0.0 Initial version
-* 1.0.1 Require Apocalypse for prescripted empire, extra names for randomisation, allow portraits as secondary species and to be randomized
+* 1.0.1 Require Apocalypse for pre-scripted empire, extra names for randomisation, allow portraits as secondary species and to be randomized
 * 1.0.2 Fix `on_game_start` on_action to fire correctly, ensure correct `graphical_culture`
 * 2.0.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * Add new localisation keys introduced in 3.1